 High mountains streams in the Rockies in Colorado, Montana and Wyoming have decent pockets of brook trout.
 There are also small populations of Washington and Oregon.

-Worldwide, you can find them in New Zealand, Canada and parts of Europe.
+Worldwide, you can find them in New Zealand, Canada and parts of Europe, along with Australia and South America.
 These fish were taken from the United States and introduced into many spring fed, cold water streams across the world.
 You can fly fish for these in almost every place they live.

 There are numerous wild populations of brown trout that spawn and repopulate without the help of stocking programs.
-However, many trout are also stocked because they cannot strive the warmer months.
+However, many trout are also stocked because they cannot handle the warmer months.

-You’ll also find brown trout populations all over Europe, Asia and Australia.
+You’ll also find brown trout populations all over Europe, Asia and Australia and New Zealand.
 They’re easily able to adapt to their environment.
 They’re far more hearty than rainbow trout and lake trout!

 The most common sized brook trout that you’re going to find are going to be between 6 and 15 inches and weigh somewhere between one and five pounds.
 They’re definitely some of the smallest trout you’re going to catch.
-This is partially do to the water they live in, but it’s also because of their relation to char.
+This is partially due to the water they live in, but it’s also because they are char and tend to be slow growing.

 Brown trout are on the larger side for trout.
 On average, these fish are somewhere between 12 and 24 inches.
-Again, they’re a more hearty fish with a diet for both insects and smaller prey like leeches, baitfish and crayfish.
+Again, they’re a more hardy fish with a diet of both insects and smaller prey like leeches, baitfish and crayfish.
 They’ll eat and feed heavily year round.
 Brown and brook trout are different this way!

 If you’re familiar with trout fishing and trout populations, you understand the powerhouse that is New Zealand.
 New Zealand is home to several world record fish!
 In 2020, the Brown Trout world record was broken by a man named Seamus from Turgani.
 Weighing in at 44.3 pounds, this record isn’t likely to be broken any time soon.